deco3500-2017/BBD/README.md

 <h3>4.2 Communication and File Sharing</h3>

-The team has a slack channel (in the DECO3500 team) named BBD.
-Here team members can discuss the project, come to decisions and schedule meetings.
-Slack was chosen as the main form of communication as it is intuitive to use and allows for quick photo sharing (useful for screenshots etc).
+The team has a slack channel (in the DECO3500 team) named BBD, however most communiation will be over a Facebook group chat as we found we used Facebook more frequently.

 While Slack does allow for file sharing, we have instead opted for a combination of Google Drive and GitHub.
 The Google Drive will be used for all items that do not need version control and will have multiple concurrent contributors (e.g. reports), while the GitHub repository will be utilised for all of the actual project files.
 The version control will make it easy to ensure each member is contributing and to check progress and adhere to milestones.